justinmeiners/efficient-programming-with-components/04_instrumented.md

 He did C and then washed his hands and walked away, which is very wise.
 I sympathize.
-But, Bjarne started working on C++ in roughly 1978 (and then released in 1981), 35 years ago .
+But Bjarne started working on C++ in roughly 1978 (and then released in 1981), 35 years ago.
 Then he never abandoned us.
 It was never perfect, but he would work on it, and work on it, and work on it, and go to horrible meetings of the standard committee,